-I genuinely cannot tell you how excited I have been for the release of Superman Smashes The Klan #2.
+Superman Smashes The Klan #2 is here and I genuinely cannot tell you how excited I have been for it’s release.
 I absolutely adored the first part, and I have been eagerly awaiting the next.
 Well, it’s finally here, and it was the first book out of this weeks comic releases that I read and with good reason.

 First of all, lets talk about the cover.
 Interior artist Gurihiru has created another great piece, although for me this feels like a page within the issue rather than a standalone cover.
 With that said I do still love it, and I love that it features some key characters that also tie into the book itself.
 I love the attention to detail too, with the costumes, vehicles and colour pallet used, it just feels very authentic to the era the book is set in – the 40’s.

 This book follows exactly where the previous one ended, straight into the action as we see Superman, Roberta and Chuck rescue Tommy from the river.
 One thing I loved about this rescue is that it’s clear that Superman isn’t so used to being Superman after all, he is sometimes unsure of himself and what he is capable of and that is weirdly refreshing to see, and I love that Roberta can sense that too.

 Although Lois doesn’t feature much in this series, I do love the exchanges between her and Clark.
 It adds much needed yet quintessential humour to the book.
 It also highlights how difficult it is for Clark to balance everything that’s going on around him especially with the powers he has and also the visions.

 I love the guidance that both Superman and Clark Kent get from the alien visions that he are getting too.
 It’s clear to us that they are his real parents, as they are sporting Kryptonian clothing and of course the language, but Clark is still trying to figure out who they are.
 Although they are also sporting a completely different look than what we are used to.
 I think this may have been done to emphasise the fact that they are aliens, but I can’t be sure.